Skip to main content Skip to footer

 6. Not cause disruption through the use of amplification devices.

-1. Comply with the University Posting Guidelines (Student Code of Conduct 1.4e).
-All other postings are prohibited.
+1. Comply with the University Posting Guidelines;

-2. Be distributed in person.
+2. Be distributed in person;

-3. Not be distributed as windshield flyers
+3. Not be distributed as windshield flyers; and

 B. Outdoor Locations